 Frank L. Packard (1877–1942), Canadian author in the Rogue School tradition wrote the popular Jimmie Dale mystery series, set in the city of New York.

-The Adventures of Jimmie Dale (1917), The Further Adventures of Jimmie Dale (1919), Jimmie Dale and the Phantom Clue (1922), Jimmie Dale and Blue Envelope Murder (1930) and Jimmie Dale and the Missing Hour (1935) concluded the series.
-"Jimmie Dale Alias the Gray Seal" was a serial movie series made in 1917, one of many, written by Packard and starring E. K. Lincoln.
+The Adventures of Jimmie Dale (1917), The Further Adventures of Jimmie Dale (1919), Jimmie Dale and the Phantom Clue (1922), Jimmie Dale and Blue Envelope Murder (1930) and Jimmie Dale and the Missing Hour (1935) conclude the series.
+"Jimmie Dale, Alias the Gray Seal" is a serial movie series made in 1917, one of many, written by Packard and starring E. K. Lincoln.

 Dale, also known as the "Gray Seal" for the stickers he left as calling cards, is a wealthy New York society St. James club-crawler figure by day, and an expert safecracker by night.
 He is often blamed for crimes he didn't commit.
 At his halfway house, "Sanctuary", he can surreptitiously change from one identity to the next.
 He's a suave and sophisticated cat burglar working to expose the corrupt and seedy underbelly of New York.
-In the detective romance Phantom Clue the mysterious unseen woman "Tocsin" blackmails the gentleman thief Dale, luring him into the dark underworld of the city, only to be hounded by the police.
+In the detective romance Jimmie Dale and the Phantom Clue the mysterious unseen woman 'Tocsin' blackmails the gentleman thief Dale, luring him into the dark underworld of the city, only to be hounded by the police.
 He haplessly falls in love with the siren but ultimately exposes the evil-doers.

-Frank Lucius Packard was born on 2 February 1877, to U.S. born parents in Montreal, Québec.
-He attended McGill University in Montreal and became a civil engineer, obtaining a position with the Canadian Pacific Railway where he worked for most of his life.
+Frank Lucius Packard was born on 2 February, 1877, to U.S.-born parents Frank and Gertrude, in Montreal, Québec.
+He attended McGill University in Montreal, obtaining his Bachelor of Science degree in 1897.
+Packard then became a civil engineer, obtaining a position with the Canadian Pacific Railway where he worked for most of his life.
 In 1910 Frank married Marguerite Pearl nee MacIntyre (1887-1972), with whom he would have 1 daughter and 3 sons.
-Packard started his writing career with railroad adventures including The Man Who Confessed and his collection of short stories On The Iron At Big Cloud including Shanley's Luck, which is based on the CPR Beavermouth Riots of 1885 that interfered with construction until the legendary Sam Steele intervened.
+Packard started his writing career with railroad adventure-themed novels including "The Man Who Confessed" and his collection of short stories On The Iron At Big Cloud including "Shanley's Luck", which is based on the CPR Beavermouth Riots of 1885 that interfered with construction until the legendary Sam Steele intervened.